Small Business VoIP Guide (2026): Costs, Options & Setup

 Can I text from my VoIP number?

-How do I handle emergency (911) calls with VoIP?
+How does emergency calling (911) work with VoIP?

 Can multiple people share the same business number?

 Yes.
-This is a key advantage of VoIP systems.
 A single business number can ring multiple team members simultaneously (ring groups), sequentially, or route to different people based on time of day or menu selections.
-Customers call one number; the right person answers.

 Need help choosing or setting up a business phone system?
 Our team provides IT consulting for businesses throughout South Florida, including communication system setup and integration.
 Contact us for a personalized recommendation.